yashk2810/jekyll-now/_posts/2017-7-10-Image Captioning using InceptionV3 and Beam Search.md

 ## Dataset

 I have used <a href="https://illinois.edu/fb/sec/1713398">Flickr8k dataset</a>(size 1 GB).
-MS-COCO, Flickr30K are other datasets that you can use.
+MS-COCO and Flickr30K are other datasets that you can use.
 Flickr8K has 6000 training images, 1000 validation images and 1000 testing images.
 Each image has 5 captions describing it.

-I have written the code for MS-COCO but haven't run the model because frankly I don't have the money to run the model for weeks on the AWS p2 instance and neither do I own a DL box.
+I have written the code for MS-COCO but haven't run the model because I am a student right now and it is expensive for me to run a model for weeks.
 So if you have the resources, you can run the model.
 The code for the MS-COCO dataset is not clean but you can find the relevant parts and run it.
 Download the dataset and the captions <a href="http://mscoco.org/dataset/#download">here</a>.
 The notebook for MS-COCO lives <a href="https://www.dropbox.com/s/zpndo8pdknoqk5k/MS-COCO%20InceptionV3.ipynb">here</a>.

 ## Image feature extraction